 Bicarbonates have an effect on plant roots that reduces their ability to take up nutrients.
 Plants are smaller, chloritic and do not photosynthesize as effectively as they could otherwise.

-Bicarbonates are commonly expressed as alkalinity on a water test, as bicarbonates (and carbonates if the pH is over 8.3) in the water have the greatest influence on alkalinity.
+Bicarbonates are commonly expressed as alkalinity on a water test report, as bicarbonates (and carbonates if the pH is over 8.3) in the water have the greatest influence on alkalinity.
 Alkalinity is the ability of water to neutralize an acid.
 Units are ppm of calcium carbonate (CaCO3) equivalent.

 So what levels of bicarbonates in water are a problem?
 That depends on how the plants are being grown and how much irrigation water they receive.
 In small pots such as seedlings are grown in, bicarbonates can be more of a problem than in larger pots or in the ground.
-Consequently the levels of concern are lower.
+Consequently the bicarb level of concern is much lower.

 However, water can also have too low a level of bicarbonates as well.
 Water without any bicarbonates does not have much resistance to changes in pH, which can then swing wildly depending on what other fertilizers are used.
 U Mass has provided a table with recommended minimum and maximum values for alkalinity.